-- > Academic advising \square
+- ightarrow Academic advising $\square$

-- > Program planning 🖸
+- > Program planning ☑

-- > Request assistance C
+- > Request assistance 🗹

 - > Support services ☑

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
-Courses offered by other delivery methods may vary from Opened in Revision 2, May 23, 2017
+Courses offered by other delivery methods may vary from their individualized study counterparts.

+Opened in Revision 4, May 23, 2017